infinum/frontend-handbook/Angular/Angular guidelines and best practices/File and module organization and naming.md

 ## Shared modules

-If you have any `NgModule`s which are not components (e.g., a module which imports all specific material modules that you need), put them in `src/app/shared-modules`.
+If you have `NgModule`s which are not components (e.g., a module which imports all specific material modules that you need), put them in `src/app/shared-modules`.

 ## Custom types